 Using Wireless Networks to Fight Poverty: Success in Nepal's Mountains

 Ganesh Prasad Adhikari’s (2021) examination of the Nepal Wireless Networking Project (NWNP) illuminates its significant impact on remote communities in Nepal, particularly in terms of enhancing educational, healthcare, and economic opportunities through internet access.
 Adhikari situates the NWNP within the broader context of social development and poverty alleviation, aligning with theoretical perspectives that emphasize the role of technology in fostering sustainable development.
-The study highlights the positive outcomes of the NWNP, such as advancements in e-learning, telemedicine, and e-commerce.
+The study highlights the positive outcomes of NWNP, such as advancements in e-learning, telemedicine, and e-commerce.
 However, it also identifies areas for further investigation, including the socio-economic implications, scalability challenges, and the long-term sustainability of internet services in remote regions.
 Adhikari’s research underscores the importance of comprehensive approaches and continued efforts to overcome barriers and maximize the benefits of digital connectivity in Nepal's isolated communities.

 Chapter 3: Analysis and Findings